top of page

 Exploring & refining

-After exploring and refining, I added two concepts within the prototype:
+After exploring and refining, I added two items to the prototype:

-Duplicate relative workflows: Workflow options were added for a user to replace or combine their relative with the shared relative.
+1. Duplicate relative workflows: Options for users to replace or merge their relative with a shared relative.

-The duplicate relative workflows were tested via two additional follow-up tasks in separate video call that acted as an "extension" of the usability test conducted in the first call.
+The edits were tested via two additional follow-up tasks that acted as an "extension" of the first usability test.

 The results for the additional tasks were also very positive.